Application, Credit and Judicial Frequently Asked Questions

 It is possible to get credit toward the Physical Education requirement while abroad but you must be an active participant in a P.E. class.
-Please contact Sheryl Sousa in the Physical Education Department with questions.
+Please contact Jeff Ward, Interim Director of Athletics in the Physical Education Department with questions.

 There are many opportunities to work, teach, intern, or volunteer overseas.
 The Hiatt Career Center has resources available to help you research such options.
 Brandeis does not grant credit for any work that does not appear on an official transcript from an accredited institution.

 No, the deadline for summer study abroad is in March, after the general study abroad deadline.
 Please visit the summer study abroad section for a specific date.